 The Garner family

-Esaw Garner lit a remembrance candle on the anniversary of Garner's death, as she did on the first anniversary, but the stalls in the federal investigation have left her tired, according to a New York Times profile.
+Garner’s widow, Esaw Garner, who has lit remembrance candles on the anniversaries of his death, has said the stalls in the federal investigation have left her tired, according to a New York Times profile.

-Garner’s mother, Gwen Carr, has remained politically active in the two years since her son’s death.
+Garner’s mother, Gwen Carr, has remained politically active in the years since her son’s death.
 Carr was a vocal supporter of Gov. Andrew Cuomo’s July 2015 executive order that gave the state attorney general the ability to take over any case in which a law enforcement officer kills an unarmed civilian.
-So far this year, Attorney General Eric Schneiderman has taken over six statewide cases, including the shooting of a Brooklyn man by an off-duty cop sitting in his car.

 Garner’s death was one of the first to be caught on video and uploaded on the internet for all to see.
-It quickly went viral, and set the case apart from other high-profile deaths where police and witness accounts had to be dissected.
+The footage, shot by Ramsey Orta, quickly went viral, and set the case apart from other high-profile deaths where police and witness accounts had to be dissected.

 A special grand jury was convened in Staten Island to examine the evidence, but in December 2014 ultimately decided not to indict Pantaleo.
 It deliberated for nine weeks, heard testimony from 50 witnesses, and viewed 60 exhibits.